Wasp Barcode Technologies: The Barcode Solution People

 8. Micromanagement

 The demotivating methods are so important because they dramatically increase an employees’ morale.
 In fact, according to a survey from Harvard Management Update, in 85% of organisations, employees’ morale drastically drops after their first six months on the job.
-[Tweet "85% of organisations, employees’ morale drastically drops after their first six months on the job."]
 So let’s end employee demotivation and increase motivation through ten simple steps.

 1. Proper Training